+Source : VOSviewer (2024)

-Source: VOSviewer (2024) Figure 6.
+Figure 6.
 Connected Co-Occurrence Network Visualization

 Figure 6 shows the connected co-occurrence network visualization, showing the relationships between each literature keyword.
-Interconnected lines and round symbols characterize these linkages.
+These linkages are characterized by interconnected lines and round symbols.
 Based on the selection of at least one keyword per document, 155 keywords were identified, with 142 connected keywords divided into 19 clusters in the mapping.